OSGConnect/tutorial-ScalingUp-Python/README.md

 The boundary values are supplied as input argument to the python script

-    python rosen_brock_brute_opt.py x1_low x1_high x2_low x2_high
+    python rosen_brock_brute_opt.py x_low x_high y_low y_high

-where x1_low and x1_high are low and high values along x1 direction, and x2_low and x2_high are the low and high values along the x2 direction.
+where x_low and x_high are low and high values along x direction, and y_low and y_high are the low and high values along the y direction.

-For example, the following arguments mean the boundary of x1 direction is (-3, 3) and the boundary of x2 direction is (-2, 3).
+For example, the following arguments mean the boundary of x direction is (-3, 3) and the boundary of y direction is (-2, 3).

     python rosen_brock_brute_opt.py  -3 3 -2 2